Dleibe1/Project-Builder/README.md

 - Material UI
 - InstructionsSubForm
 - AWS S3 Bucket
+- TinyMCE
 - Cypress.js (Tests suite is a work in progress)

+### New features:
+- Download project instructions as a markdown file
+- Upload project instructions as a markdown file

 ### Improvements coming soon:

 1. Option to add a link to purchase parts from the parts list.
-2. Ability to create, edit, or fork a project as a single markdown file for greater convenience for more complicated projects.

 ## Usage